PushAppsService/PushAppsSDK/README.md

     PushManager.init(getApplicationContext(), APP_ID, APP_TOKEN);
     ```

-3. Add GCMIntentService.class to your root package folder.
+3. Add GCMIntentService.java to your root package folder.
 For example if your package name is com.example.push then the class should be in the src/com/example/push/ folder.
 4. Add the following lines to the manifest XML file:

     ```xml